oceanicsdotio/oceanics.io/README.md

 * `serve` - Serve documentation or testing coverage on the local machine
 * `start` - Start the API server in the local environment
 * `build` - Build Docker containers
-* `redis-worker` - Start a worker process in remote redis instance
 * `up` - Run Docker images
 * `neo4j` - Run neo4j in Docker and open a browser interface to the management page
 * `providers` - Manage API keys for accessing the databases, there must already be a database
 * `object-storage` - List the contents of S3 repositories
-* `cloud-sql-proxy` - Run local proxy to communicate with CloudSQL databases

 Some of these will execute a subroutine, for example reading the contents of a remote S3 bucket.
 Commands with potential side effects simply print the command to the terminal.
 This allows you to see the generated command without running it.
 The evaluate it instead, wrap with `$()`.